Maud Gonne: Marriage to John MacBride

-In the aftermath of the case, Gonne accused MacBride of domestic violence, and Yeats later alleged that MacBride had sexually molested Iseult, Gonne’s daughter from a previous relationship.
-Yeats repeated the claim in private correspondence, and it has been discussed by several of his biographers.
-The charge was never substantiated in court, nor mentioned in Iseult’s own writings, and its reliability has been debated by historians.
+In the aftermath of the case, Gonne accused MacBride of domestic violence and Yeats later alleged that MacBride had sexually molested Iseult, Gonne's daughter from her previous relationship with Millevoye.
+Yeats repeated the claim in private correspondence and it has been discussed by several of his biographers.
+The charge was never substantiated in court, nor mentioned in Iseult's own writings, and its reliability has been debated by historians.
 Some scholars argue that Yeats may have exaggerated or fabricated the story, motivated by his personal animosity towards MacBride after Gonne chose to marry him.
-Others note that Francis Stuart, Iseult’s later husband, claimed she told him the allegation was true.
-Gonne herself raised the matter privately with MacBride’s brother Anthony, but it was excluded from her court filings; the MacBride family subsequently introduced it in court to defend John’s reputation.
+Others note that Francis Stuart, Iseult's later husband, claimed she told him the allegation was true.
+Gonne herself raised the matter privately with MacBride's brother Anthony, but it was excluded from her court filings; the MacBride family subsequently introduced it in court to defend John's reputation.

-The case became widely publicised, with MacBride’s subsequent libel action against the Irish Independent keeping the scandal in the public eye.
-The controversy severely damaged Gonne’s standing in nationalist circles, where she had previously been a prominent figure, and left her largely sidelined from advanced politics until 1916.
+The case became widely publicised, with MacBride's subsequent libel action against the Irish Independent keeping the scandal in the public eye.
+The controversy severely damaged Gonne's standing in nationalist circles, where she had previously been a prominent figure, and left her largely sidelined from advanced politics until 1916.
 Following the separation, MacBride returned to Ireland and had little further contact with his son, who was raised by Gonne in Paris.
 He later became involved with Sinn Féin and the Irish Volunteers.
 Arrested for his part in the Easter Rising, MacBride was court-martialled and executed by firing squad at Kilmainham Gaol on 5 May 1916, alongside James Connolly and other leaders of the rebellion.

-Gonne’s reaction to his death was ambivalent but public.
+Gonne's reaction to his death was ambivalent but public.
 Though their marriage had ended bitterly, she prayed for him and paid tribute to his sacrifice, later appearing in public mourning.
-In correspondence with Yeats she described his execution as an expiatory act.
-MacBride’s death also allowed her to settle permanently in Ireland without fear of legal claims over custody of her son.
+In correspondence with Yeats, she described his execution as an expiatory act.
+MacBride's death also allowed her to settle permanently in Ireland without fear of legal claims over custody of her son.

 In 1916, Yeats, in his fifties, proposed first to Maud Gonne, who turned him down, and then to the 23-year-old Iseult, who did not accept either.
-He had known her since she was four, and often referred to her as his darling child and took a paternal interest in her writings (many Dubliners wrongly suspected that Yeats was her father).
+He had known her since she was four and often referred to her as his darling child, taking a paternal interest in her writings (many Dubliners wrongly suspected that Yeats was her father).
 Iseult considered the proposal, but finally turned him down, because he was not really in love with her and it would upset her mother too much.